Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Introduction

-This current work proposes an IL–based framework for approximate MI-MPC tailored to microgrid energy management.
-The considered microgrid scheduling and operation problem includes explicitly modeling fuel generators, renewable energy sources (RESs), curtailable loads, ESS dynamics, and operational constraints.
-The core contribution lies in applying IL to \textit{directly} approximate the EMPC control policy, thereby replacing repeated online optimization with a lightweight, learned controller.
-To the best of our knowledge, this is the first work to leverage imitation learning for direct approximation of mixed-integer EMPC for microgrid energy management.
-The main contributions of the current paper is as follows: \begin{itemize} \item A novel framework that directly approximates MI-MPC policies using IL is proposed.
-This IL paradigm uses special features tailored for microgrid energy management and incorporates a noisy expert to mitigate distribution shift. \item Forecast uncertainties in renewable energy generation and load demand are explicitly considered in both data generation for offline training and online deployment of the learned controller. \item The proposed approach achieves performance comparable to the optimization-based EMPC while significantly reducing computation time in simulation experiments, demonstrating its potential in real-time management of microgrids. \end{itemize}
+This study proposes an IL–based framework for approximate MI-MPC tailored to microgrid energy management \qt{in day-ahead scheduling}.
+The considered microgrid scheduling and operation problem includes fuel generators, renewable energy sources (RESs), curtailable loads, \qt{a unified ESS unit}, and operational constraints. \qt{While stochastic MPC formulations~\citep{pozzi2025imitation} can be used to explicitly account for uncertainty in renewable generation and loads, access to reasonably accurate forecasts is assumed in this work, and a certainty-equivalence MPC scheme~\citep{meadows1995topics, liu2026certainty} is adopted, wherein disturbances are replaced by their predicted values, resulting in a simple yet effective framework for real-time microgrid energy management~\citep{hu2021model}.} The core contribution lies in applying IL to \textit{directly} approximate the EMPC control policy, thereby replacing repeated online optimization with a lightweight, learned controller.
+To the best of the authors' knowledge, this is the first work to leverage imitation learning for \qt{fully end-to-end} approximation of mixed-integer EMPC for microgrid energy management.
+The main contributions of the current paper are as follows: \begin{itemize} \item \qt{A novel IL-based approach for \emph{directly} approximating MI-MPC policies is proposed.} The approach \qt{introduces feature representations tailored to load curtailment decisions in microgrid energy management} and employs a noisy expert strategy during training to mitigate distribution shift.

+\item \qt{Forecast uncertainties in renewable energy generation and load demand are explicitly incorporated into both the offline data generation process and the online deployment of the learned controller, thereby enhancing robustness under realistic operating conditions.} \kk{Furthermore, a novel input constraint-tightening approach is proposed and integrated with the nominal EMPC framework.
+Sufficient conditions for recursive feasibility, without relying on terminal ingredients, are derived, and recursive feasibility under the proposed scheme is rigorously proven.
+The resulting tightened input constraints can be seamlessly embedded into the learned controller via a projection layer, ensuring satisfaction of both state and input constraints.}

+\item Simulation results demonstrate that the proposed approach achieves economic performance comparable to optimization-based EMPC while \qt{reducing computation time by an order of magnitude, highlighting its potential for real-time microgrid energy management.} \end{itemize}